Google Search Console: How to use it to help SEO?

 To get an in-depth, holistic view of your website’s data, you can connect the two tools together.
 Find out how to link them, here.

 See which of your pages appear on Google Search Results

-92% of search is being done through Google (rather than Bing for example), so you need to be appearing in Google’s search results.
+92% of searches are being done through Google (rather than Bing for example), so you need to be appearing in Google’s search results.
 If your webpage isn’t indexed by Google, then it simply won’t show up in Google Search Results.

-This is a great tool for understanding why your pages may be missing from Google’s search results and enables you to rectify the issues quickly.
+This is a great tool for understanding why your pages may be missing from Google’s search results and enable you to rectify the issues quickly.